FarronF/limerick-council-meetings/meetings/2023/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2023.md

 I will ask at the next meeting of the Cappamore/Kilmallock Municipal District that flexi-bollards

-are erected outside the Ardpatrick National School.---
+are erected outside the Ardpatrick National School.
+---